-- More than nine years in most Asian and emerging markets - More than 10 years in India - More than six years in China, as required by law
+- More than nine years in most Asian and emerging markets - More than 10 years in India - More than six years in China, as required by law.

 Committees: The board should establish appropriate committees that reflect the nature and complexity of the business and with regular rotation and refreshment of leadership and membership.
 The board should establish separate audit, nomination and remuneration committees, and risk committee where relevant, unless the size of the board comprised only two or fewer independent non-executive directors (NEDs).
-Audit committees should be comprised exclusively of independent directors, while the nomination and remuneration committees should be majority independent.
+Audit committees should be comprised exclusively of independent directors with relevant experience, while the nomination and remuneration committees should be majority independent.
 The composition of the committees, along with detail of the relevant experience and appropriateness of the directors who serve on the committee, should be disclosed publicly.
-We accept that in some markets, exceptions must be made for employee representatives on the board, but our expectation for committees are as follows.
+We accept that in some markets, exceptions must be made for employee representatives on the board, but our aspirations for committees are as follows.
+Where appropriate, the board should consider the viability of additional committees with oversight and responsibility for important topics, such as a technology committee for companies with significant exposure to technology developments.
+Such committees should be composed of board directors with relevant experience in these areas.

-- We expect fully independent audit committees in most markets and may oppose non-independent committee members and/or chairs where committees fall below our minimum expectations for independence. - We expect remuneration and nomination committees to be at least majority independent, chaired by an independent director, and have no executive directors as members.
+- We seek fully independent audit committees in most markets and may consider opposing non-independent committee members and/or chairs where committees fall below our minimum guidelines for independence. - We encourage remuneration and nomination committees to be at least majority independent, chaired by an independent director, and have no executive directors as members.